Active Lubrication of Transluminal Medical Instruments: Results and Discussion

-Friction modulation experiments conducted in liquid-lubricated contact revealed a consistently linear relationship between vibration amplitude and voltage.
-The amplitude observed was notably smaller, reaching $0.3~\mu m$ as shown in Fig.\ref{fig:friction characterization}(d), which is seven times less than the amplitude that was observed in air at the maximum input voltage.
-By examining the corresponding friction reduction, we observe that the reduction of friction begins at around $80~V$ at which the vibration amplitude becomes sufficient to overcome the interfacial capillary adhesion between the two surfaces.
-Subsequently, friction reduction follows a linear trend until saturating at a maximum of $\approx 42\%$ friction reduction as shown in Fig.\ref{fig:friction characterization}(d), approximately twice as smaller than its air counterpart.
-The higher friction reduction to vibration amplitude ratio in the liquid case underscores the greater load carrying capacity of liquid films, in alignment with the incompressible squeeze-film levitation theory \cite{Atalla2023}.
-We also observe that liquid-lubricated contact exhibits a linear behavior for a wider range of input voltage in comparison to air.
-Moreover, saturation of the reduction of friction is caused by a saturation of the vibration amplitude, unlike in the dry condition where the saturation comes from the load carrying capacity of the air film.
-This indicates that the saturation of the friction reduction is not due to a limit in the liquid load-carrying capacity, but rather the ability to produce sufficient amplitude in a high dissipation environment.
+In liquid-lubricated contact, the amplitude-to-voltage mapping followed a consistently linear response but with an amplitude of $0.3~\upmu\mathrm{m}$ at maximum input voltage — approximately seven times lower than in air (Fig.~\ref{fig:friction characterization}(b)).
+Friction reduction was negligible below $\approx 80~\mathrm{V}$, below which amplitude was insufficient to overcome interfacial capillary adhesion, then followed a linear trend before saturating at $\approx 42\%$.
+While this maximum is roughly half the dry-contact value, the friction reduction per unit amplitude was significantly higher in liquid — consistent with the superior load-carrying capacity of incompressible liquid squeeze films predicted by theory~\cite{Atalla2023}.
+We also observe that liquid-lubricated contact exhibits a linear behavior for the full range of input voltage in comparison to dry contact.
+Importantly, in the liquid case, saturation of the reduction of friction is caused by a saturation of the vibration amplitude, unlike in the dry condition where the saturation comes from the load carrying capacity of the air film.